UST-MICO/grapheditor/docs/grapheditor.rst

 :js:class:`Edges <Edge>` can have a list of :js:class:`Text-Components <TextComponent>`.
 To set the displayed text either use :js:attr:`value <TextComponent.value>` to set a specific text or :js:attr:`attributePath <TextComponent.attributePath>` to set the text based on an attribute of the edge.
-The position of the Text can be controlled via the :js:attr:`positionOnLine <TextComponent.positionOnLine>` Attribute similar to the Markers.
+The position of the Text can be controlled via the :js:attr:`positionOnLine <PathPositionRotationAndScale.positionOnLine>` Attribute similar to the Markers.
-A Text-Component must have a :js:attr:`width <TextComponent.width>` > 0 which is used to wrap the text.
+A Text-Component must have a :js:attr:`width <TextComponent.width>` ``> 0`` which is used to wrap the text.
 For multiline text wrapping also set the :js:attr:`height <TextComponent.height>` attribute.

 To adjust the styling of the displayed text use the :js:attr:`class <TextComponent.class>` attribute which is used to set class attribute of the svg ``text`` element.